How to Choose the Ideal Boat Lift for Your Boat, Dock and Waters

 Are you in a cove with heavy swells from boat traffic?
 You need to consider how rocking your boat will have on a lift.
 If so, swing lifts aren't the best application.
 You want something solid and sturdy to take on the boat traffic.

 This also goes for high winds too.
-In the South, we get sudden storms even tornado watches from time to time.
-Swing lifts would give boats a wild ride, potentially knocking it into your dock.
+In the South, we get sudden storms and even tornado watches from time to time.
+Swing lifts would give boats a wild ride, potentially knocking them into your dock.

 Looking to Purchase a Lift?

-If you're in the market to purchase a boat lift, check out BoatLiftandDock.com, a website which compares the major featured brands of boat lifts.
+If you're in the market to purchase a boat lift, check out BoatLiftandDock.com, a website that compares the major featured brands of boat lifts.
 It's a great starting point for further research.

 You can also find a plenitude of boat lifts at boat shows.
 At boat shows, you have the chance to ask questions and get some answers from dealers and manufacturers such as ShoreMaster, ShoreStation, CraftLander and Davit Master.
 You might negotiate a little or they may even already have a promotional discount at the show.

 Also, keep your eyes peeled while out and about.
 Chances are you have a shoreside neighbor with a lift that really catches your eye.
 If you see them hanging around the dock, ask them if they mind giving you a demonstration or answering a few questions.
 After all, open waters tend to make friendly people!